zengxi-hada/HIVID2/README.md

 virus_config: the parameters of soap2 corresponding to different read length; for example, "150;150:-l 50 -v 5 -r 1" means when the read length is 150 bps, then soap2 will use the parameter "-l 50 -v 5 -r 1"; please note that read length is set at sample.list under the folder step1.

 # 4. One demo
-A demo has been uploaded.
+A demo has been uploaded in the repository.
 Users can download the file "demo.rar" and unzip it.
-We have add an file named "used.cml" in each folder. used.cml contains the command lines used in that folder.
-Please note that users should replace the absolute path of all the files in each script to run the demo.
+We have add an file named "used.cml" in the folder. used.cml contains the command lines used in that folder.
+Please note that users should replace the absolute path of all the files by the own path in the total.sample.list and command lines and so on to run the demo.

 # 5. Advanced analysis